MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-capacity-planner.md

 3. Select the appropriate storage size for each of your desired Azure Stack Hub VMs on the **DefineByVMFootprint** page.
 This process is described in step three of the previous section.
 The storage size per VM is defined in the DefineByVMFootprint sheet.
 4. Starting on the upper left of the **DefineByWorkloadFootprint** page, create configurations for up to six different workload types.
 Enter the quantity of each VM type contained within that workload.
 You do this by placing numeric values into the column directly below that workload's name.
 You can modify workload names to reflect the type of workloads that will be supported by this particular configuration.
 5. You can include a particular quantity of each workload type by entering a value at the bottom of that column, directly below the **Quantity** label.
 6. When you've created workload types and quantities, select **Suggested SKU** in the upper right corner of the page, directly below the **Current SKU** label.
-The smallest SKU with sufficient resources to support this overall configuration of workloads will display.
+The smallest SKU with enough resources to support this overall configuration of workloads will display.
 7. You can accomplish further modeling by modifying the number of servers selected for a hardware SKU or by changing the VM allocations or quantities within your workload configurations.
 The associated graphs display immediate feedback, showing how your changes affect the overall resource consumption.
 8. When you're satisfied with your changes, select **Suggested SKU** again to display the SKU suggested for your new configuration.
 You can also select the drop-down menu to select your desired SKU.